art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 Please wait for a while for the compression to finish.

-NOTE Pipelines and redirections are not supported in MPI mode mentioned below.
+NOTE Pipelines and redirections are not supported in the MPI mode mentioned below.

-TIPS You may find program pv(1) useful when working with pipelines.
+TIPS You may find the pv(1) program useful when working with pipelines.

-Message Passing Interface (MPI) is a standard for parallel computing on a high-performance cluster (HPC).
-It allows processes to communicate with each other through intranet.
+The Message Passing Interface (MPI) is a standard for parallel computing on high-performance clusters (HPCs).
+It allows processes to communicate with each other through the intranet.
 If you’re working on a cluster with MPI installed, you can use the MPI version of art_modern to speed up the simulation by executing art_modern on different nodes in parallel.

-NOTE Please consult your cluster administrator/cluster documentation before using MPI version, since some clusters may have special configurations and/or quota limitations.
+NOTE: Please consult your cluster administrator/cluster documentation before using the MPI version, since some clusters may have special configurations and/or quota limitations.

 See also: